hardikkamboj/DON-prediction-using-hyperspectral-data/README.md

 - [Model_fitting.ipynb](Model_fitting.ipynb): Fitting and evaluating the models on the processed data
 - [model_interpretability.ipynb](model_interpretability.ipynb): (incomplete) - Evaluating the model intrepretibility using SHAP

+## Project Report:
+- [Project report.pdf](Project report.pdf): Contains detailed report of the project, along with my findings in a very friendly way. : D

 ## TO-DO
 - [x] Neural network with custom loss